 How much does it cost to hire an editor?

 That depends on the editor--her skill and experience and what services she is providing.
 A rough guide can be found on the Editorial Freelancers Association site, here: https://www.the-efa.org/rates/

 The way editors charge varies.
 Some charge by the hour, some by the word, some a flat fee negotiated per project.
 Some projects lend themselves more to one method than another.
-I have used all of the above methods, depending on the individual project, but my basic fee is $0.055 (five and one-half cents) per word.
-This does not apply to children's books, which are priced per project, and it is sometimes not the best method for other projects.
-If your book requires a significant amount of work, the rate will be higher.
+I have used all of the above methods, depending on the individual project, but most of the time, I charge by word count.
+But children's books and poetry, especially, are priced per each unique project.
+If your book requires significantly more attention than would usually be necessary, the rate will be higher.